 Three key entities control the DPRK government: the Cabinet oversees government ministries and is the dominant administrative and executive agency; the Politburo of the Central People's Committee is the top decision-making body of the KWP and is responsible for directing Party affairs on a day-to-day basis; and the National Defence Commission (NDC) is the DPRK's highest office of state and is responsible for external and internal security and asserts significant influence over policy-making.

-From 1994, Kim Jong-il, was the DPRK's de facto head of state, exercising executive power as Chairman of the NDC, as well as General Secretary of the KWP and Supreme Commander of the People's Armed Forces.
+From 1994, Kim Jong-il was the DPRK's de facto head of state, exercising executive power as Chairman of the NDC, as well as General-Secretary of the KWP and Supreme Commander of the People's Armed Forces.
 Prior to his death in December 2011, Kim Jong-il had been preparing the way for his third son, Kim Jong-un, to follow him as supreme leader of the DPRK.
 In September 2010, Kim Jong-un was appointed to the KWP's Central People's Committee and elected Vice Chairman of the KWP's Central Military Commission.
 He was also promoted to the military rank of General.
 Following Kim Jong-il's death, Kim Jong-un was quickly declared the Great Successor and Supreme Commander of the Korean People's Army.
-In April 2012, Kim Jong-un assumed his father's positions as head of the ruling Korean Worker's Party (as General Secretary) and Chairman of the National Defence Commission.
-Kim Jong-un continues to be seen surrounded by senior regime figures, most notably his uncle, Jang Song-taek, and Kim Kyong-hui (sister of Kim Jong-il and wife of Jang Song-taek).
+In April 2012, Kim Jong-un assumed his father's positions as head of the ruling Korean Worker's Party (as General-Secretary) and Chairman of the National Defence Commission.

 Key political figures

 The DPRK has a centrally planned economy that, for the most part, operates outside international economic, banking and trade systems.
 The allocation of food rations, housing, healthcare and education is controlled by the state.
 Taxes were abolished in 1974 although mandatory contributions of food and labour remain a fact of life.
-The DPRK is one of the poorest countries in the world, and has fallen far behind the ROK in economic development and living standards (per capita GDP has been estimated at one-sixteenth that of the ROK).
+The DPRK is one of the poorest countries in the world, and has fallen far behind the ROK in economic development and living standards.
 The DPRK relies heavily on humanitarian aid and other forms of external assistance.
 Out-dated infrastructure and poor energy supply remain serious obstacles to economic growth.